List of census towns in Kerala

 The article lists the census towns in Kerala state of India.
 There exists a total number of 461 census towns in the state.
 A census town is notified only if it has a minimum population of 5000, at least 75% of the male working population engaged in non-agricultural pursuits and a population density of 400 per sq.km.
+Census towns are governed by gram panchayats.